johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 Now's a good time to mention a couple of things about the development setup:
 1. I run this kind of stuff on an Ubuntu machine.
 There's **nothing** platform-specific anywhere in the code, **but**, I find running builds, starting and stopping processes, running multiple terminal sessions, etc., to be much smoother on Linux.
 You can run this wherever you want, but if you're not on Linux, you may have to make slight adjustments to your `package.json`, or other actual build steps.
 2. Since you kind of **need** to run multiple terminal sessions to see the full impact, I strongly recommend [Tmux](https://github.com/tmux/tmux).
-You can start multiple terminal programs, or use tabs if you prefer, but if you want what I think is the **best** DX for this kind of work, checkout Tmux.
-I covered some of my recommendations [in the last article series](https://github.com/johnbiundo/nest-nats-sample#pro-tip-use-tmux-optional).
+I mentioned this briefly at the end of the last article, so you now know I feel strongly about it :smiley:.
+You can instead start multiple terminal programs, or use tabs if you prefer, but if you want what I think is the **best** DX for this kind of work, checkout Tmux.
+I covered some detailed Tmux recommendations [in the last article series](https://github.com/johnbiundo/nest-nats-sample#pro-tip-use-tmux-optional).

 In the following steps, I'll reference these (logical) terminals as:
-* terminal 1: run the Faye broker here
+* **Terminal 1**: run the Faye broker here
-* terminal 2: run live builds (`npm build:watch`) of the transporter server code we're working on here
+* **Terminal 2**: run live builds (`npm build:watch`) of the transporter server code we're working on here
-* terminal 3: run the "requestor code".
+* **Terminal 3**: run the "requestor code".
 This is usually the customerApp; in the future, we'll also interact with `nestHttpApp` (making **it** the requestor) using HttPie commands from the OS prompt (you can also use Postman, or Curl to issue HTTP requests, of course).
 We can use one terminal for this since we don't typically run both the `customerApp` and the `nestHttpApp` at the same time
-* terminal 4: run the `nestMicroservice` Nest responder application (this is the plain old Nest microservice app that will be **using** our new `ServerFaye` custom transporter)
+* **Terminal 4**: run the `nestMicroservice` Nest responder application (this is the plain old Nest microservice app that will be **using** our new `ServerFaye` custom transporter)

 #### Primary Acceptance Test